scrapy/scrapy/docs/topics/request-response.rst

+.. currentmodule:: scrapy

 .. _topics-request-response:

 ======================
 Requests and Responses
 ======================

-Scrapy uses :class:`Request` and :class:`Response` objects for crawling web sites.
+Scrapy uses :class:`Request` and :class:`~scrapy.http.Response` objects for crawling web sites.

-Typically, :class:`Request` objects are generated in the spiders and pass across the system until they reach the Downloader, which executes the request and returns a :class:`Response` object which travels back to the spider that issued the request.
+Typically, :class:`Request` objects are generated in the spiders and pass across the system until they reach the Downloader, which executes the request and returns a :class:`~scrapy.http.Response` object which travels back to the spider that issued the request.

-Both :class:`Request` and :class:`Response` classes have subclasses which add functionality not required in the base classes.
+Both :class:`Request` and :class:`~scrapy.http.Response` classes have
+subclasses which add functionality not required in the base classes.
 These are described below in :ref:`topics-request-response-ref-request-subclasses` and :ref:`topics-request-response-ref-response-subclasses`.

 Requests